Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Results

 Table~\ref{tab:robust_summary} summarizes the results for setup (ii).
 The learned splitting heuristic achieves the best average verification time, although it requires a slightly greater number of iterations compared to the Polarity heuristic.
 Moreover, it solves a significantly higher number of instances compared to the baselines.

-Fig.~\ref{fig:acas_log} and Fig.~\ref{fig:robustness_log} demonstrate that the learned splitting heuristic closely tracks the strongest baseline on easier instances --- indicating an effective imitation of expert behavior.
-However, the heuristic surpasses the baseline on harder instances that require longer solving times, indicating more effective splitting choices.
+Fig.~\ref{fig:cumulative_times} demonstrates that the learned splitting heuristic closely tracks the strongest baseline on easier instances --- indicating an effective imitation of expert behavior.
+On harder instances, however, it surpasses the baseline, suggesting more effective splitting choices.